Road safety

 Automated Speed Enforcement

 Automated Speed Enforcement (ASE) is an automated system that uses a camera and a speed measurement device to detect and ticket plate owners of vehicles travelling faster than the posted speed limit.
 It is a new road safety initiative designed to work in tandem with other speed reduction measures to improve safety in our neighbourhoods.
-The program is being implemented in School Zones and Community Safety Zones where London City Council has deemed that public safety is of utmost concern and where the current posted speed limit is 40 km/h.
+The program is being implemented in School Zones and Community Safety Zones where London City Council has deemed that public safety is of utmost concern.

 Like other municipalities across Ontario, London is taking a data-driven approach to select and prioritize locations that will receive ASE based on local speed and collision data.
 An ASE unit may remain in one location for a duration of 1-3 months.
 New “Municipal Speed Camera” signage will identify active ASE sites for road users as the cameras move to different locations around London.
 There will also be “Municipal Speed Camera Coming Soon” signs installed at least 90 days before ASE begins issuing tickets.